tomsim/Z80-MBC/README.md

 i) Using small piece of wire, short pin 2 to pin 3
 j) Piggyback the new EEPROMs over the old ones (one on top of each old EEPROM).
 Make sure pin 2 does not touch.

 If you are unsure, you can squeeze the ICs so the pins will grip the main EEPROMs pretty well and test.
 Once working you may want to solder them to each other.
+See this photo for how they press fit: https://photos.google.com/photo/AF1QipO3HcaTiTKJVTq6BJv_xK0qFeHDZbAKy3ra5OhA

-Note: You won't see the drives until you patch the BIOS (see PATCH1.BAS or one of the other patch methods) or use a rebuilt BIOS.
+Note: You won't see the drives until you patch the BIOS (see PATCH1.BAS or one of the other patch methods) or use the rebuilt CPM image in newcpm (see below).

 You don't need the patch if you are willing to load a new CP/M System + Bios.
 To do this, load newcpm/CPM22-4D0.hex using iDisk just like any other disk image.
 Note: This is just the system tracks, so you should not bother your data plus you must have an already formatted A disk to do this.
 If you want to rebuild the